The (Totally Legal) Loophole You Need to Know About Qualifying for Medicaid

 What Is a Pooled Trust?

 Medicaid, a joint federal and state program, is need-based.
-This means that individuals with income that exceed Medicaid’s federal and state poverty levels will not qualify for this valuable government benefit.
+This means that individuals with income that exceeds Medicaid’s federal and state poverty levels will not qualify for this valuable government benefit.
 Pooled trusts enable older individuals requiring long-term care to become Medicaid-eligible by setting aside excess assets.2 Essentially, pooled trusts legally shelter funds to lower a person’s countable (reportable) income level.

 Traditionally, individuals who don’t qualify for Medicaid must exhaust all of their income and assets (known as Medicaid spend down) until they reach the Medicaid poverty level.
 However, through the pooled trust loophole, the excess money deposited into a pooled trust is not counted as income by Medicaid and can be used to pay for personal needs like rent and utilities.
 It’s important to note that in order to qualify to have the pooled trust funds exempt, the individual must be deemed disabled as defined by the Social Security Law.
 We’ll cover qualifying disabilities and the verification process later in this article.